sebasmonia/dotfiles/README.md

 ### xfce4-panel

-Modified from the idea of https://peterme.net/adding-touch-controls-to-the-i3-window-manager.html, it has a single panel at the bototom.
+Modified from the idea of https://peterme.net/adding-touch-controls-to-the-i3-window-manager.html, it has a single panel at the bottom of the screen.

 Buttons:
 * close panel